 What are the best Bluetooth codecs? aptX, AAC, LDAC and more explained

-Bluetooth is everywhere: in phones, headphones, speakers, TVs, games consoles and smartwatches... basically, if it's powered then chances are it uses Bluetooth.
-This ubiquitous technology lets devices communicate with each other wirelessly, so you can send fitness data, images and – most importantly – music through the air.
+Bluetooth is everywhere: in phones, headphones, speakers, TVs, games consoles and smartwatches, not to mention gloves, rings and soccer balls (yes really).
+If it is powered, the chances are it uses Bluetooth.
+This ubiquitous technology lets devices communicate with each other wirelessly, so you can send fitness data, images and – most importantly – music through the air, no wires necessary.

-But which Bluetooth codec is at play has a significant bearing on the sound quality you'll get between your source device and headphones or speaker.
-Different Bluetooth codecs have different bitrates and different ways of compressing and processing data during transmission.
-So if you want a chance of hearing music over Bluetooth devices at the best-possible quality, you will need to use a higher-quality Bluetooth codec than the 'standard' AAC and SBC ones (we'll go through those shortly too).
+But which Bluetooth codec is at play significantly affects the sound quality you'll get between your outputting source device (phone, for example) and your receiving music-playing device (headphones, say).
+You see, different Bluetooth codecs have different bitrates and methods of compressing and processing data during wireless transmission, so if you want to play music over Bluetooth devices in the best possible quality, you will need to use a higher-quality codec than the 'standard' AAC and SBC ones (we'll go through those shortly).

-In this guide, we'll explain everything you need to know about each widely available Bluetooth codec so that you can understand the differences between them and know how to benefit from the better ones.
+In this guide, we'll explain everything you need to know about each widely available Bluetooth codec so that you can understand their differences and know how to benefit from the better ones.

 What is Bluetooth?